 You can also do some weight shifting where you put most of your weight on one leg then move to the other.

-Once your body has gotten used to weight bearing again, you’ll be able to move on to balancing exercises.
+When your body has gotten used to weight bearing again, you can finally move on to improving your balance.

 Balance is crucial for both walking and standing, so naturally the next step in learning how to walk is to work on your balance.